Structures Versus Structuring

 That’s the problem with how the civil forfeiture laws are written.
 You don’t have to be guilty of anything, and the government doesn’t even have to charge you with a crime to be able to take your assets.
 All that’s required is a suspicion of illegal activity.

-In today’s world, cash transactions are themselves suspicious events in the eyes of the U.S. government, which seems to believe that anyone with a large amount of cash on him must have done something illegal to procure it.
+In today’s world, cash transactions are suspicious events in the eyes of the U.S. government.
+They seem to believe that anyone with a large amount of cash on him must have done something illegal to procure it.

-It couldn’t be that maybe the person doesn’t trust banks, as was the case with one member of the military saving for his kids’ college expenses.
-This guy had his bank account seized when he was told by a bank teller to redeposit the lump-sum amount of cash in amounts less than US$10,000 to avoid the paperwork.
+It couldn’t be that maybe the person doesn’t trust banks.
+There was a case of a member of the military saving for his kids’ college expenses.
+He had his bank account seized and was told by a bank teller to redeposit the lump-sum amount of cash in amounts less than US$10,000 to avoid the paperwork.

 Burden Of Proof